Inverting the signature of a path: Symmetrization

-We will see below that these $\sS^{2n}_{k}(w, \ell)$'s are the only quantities we are going to use to recover the unsigned directions $\rho_{j}$'s.
-It is the recovery of the sign of each direction that requires extra information in the signature other than the $\sS^{2n}_{k}$'s, and we will introduce those new quantities only when it becomes necessary.
+We will see below that these $\sS^{2n}_{k}(w, \Bell)$'s are the only quantities we will use to recover the unsigned directions of each piece in our piecewise linear approximation.
+It is the recovery of the sign of each direction that requires more information in the signature other than the $\sS^{2n}_{k}$'s.
+We will introduce those additional quantities only when it becomes necessary.

 \begin{rmk} We emphasize that \eqref{eq:symmetrized_sig} is the definition of the symmetrized signature; this information is available to us from the signature $X$.
-On the other hand, \eqref{eq:expression} is an expression of this quantity, and we will make use of this expression later to prove a priori bounds of the symmetrized signature. \end{rmk}
+On the other hand, \eqref{eq:expression_symmetrized_sig} is an expression of this quantity, and we will make use of this expression later to prove a priori bounds of the symmetrized signature. \end{rmk}

-\begin{rmk} The reason why we insert a letter $e_{i_{j}}$ between every two consecutive symmetrized blocks is to let $\sS^{2n}_{k}(w, \ell)$ have a closed form expression as in \eqref{eq:expression}.
+\begin{rmk} The reason why we insert a letter $e_{i_{j}}$ between every two consecutive symmetrized blocks is to let $\sS^{2n}_{k}(w, \Bell)$ have a closed form expression as in \eqref{eq:expression_symmetrized_sig}.
 This is mainly for technical convenience, and we expect results in the next section still hold true when the symmetrization is taken without using these $e_{i_{j}}$'s to separate blocks.
 Also, the symmetrization is taken only over even numbers of $x$'s and $y$'s in each block.
-This is to avoid cancellations of different signs inside the integration on the right hand side of \eqref{eq:expression}. \end{rmk}
+This is to avoid cancellations of different signs inside the integration on the right hand side of \eqref{eq:expression_symmetrized_sig}. \end{rmk}

+Before we proceed, we first give a heuristic explanation how the quantities $\sS^{2n}_{k}(w, \Bell)$'s can help recover the unsigned directions of each segment of the path.
+For fixed word $w = e_{i_{1}} \cdots e_{i_{k-1}}$, using Proposition \ref{pr:expression_symmetrized_sig} and then summing over $\Bell \in \lL^{n}_{k}$, we have